x402VELOCITY/velocitylongtermandtokenomics/README.md

 ##  Long-Term Roadmap & Tokenomics

 This document outlines the **long-term strategic vision** for X402VELOCITY Service, focusing on performance, monetization, and a **token-powered ecosystem**.
-We invite community collaboration and reward contributions with our utility token, **VC**.
+We invite community collaboration and reward contributions with our utility token, **$X402V**.

 ---